Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 Net User devadmin /expires:03/05/2023

-In the above command, the net user command takes the username as the input parameter and uses /expires option to set up the expiry date for the user account on the local computer.
+In the above command, the net user command takes the username as the input parameter and uses `/expires` option to set up the expiry date for the user account on the local computer.

-If you want to set up an expiry date for the user account on the domain controller, run the following command.
+To set up an expiry date for the user account on the domain controller, run the following command.

 # Set expire date for domain user account